privet-kitty/dufy/README.md

     * (dufy:lab-to-xyz 48.26 -28.84 -8.475 dufy:illum-a)   ; Illuminant A
     => (0.13427072267932444d0 0.1699996724486797d0 0.07545996979158637d0)

-When you nest two or more converters, you may want to use higher-order functions as [alexandria:rcurry](https://common-lisp.net/project/alexandria/draft/alexandria.html#index-rcurry-61):
+When you nest two or more converters, you may want to use higher-order functions like [alexandria:rcurry](https://common-lisp.net/project/alexandria/draft/alexandria.html#index-rcurry-61):

     * (apply #'dufy:xyz-to-rgb255
              (dufy:lab-to-xyz 87.0676 -78.1391 -20.5142))